UW-UPL/door-counter-v2/README.md

 > [!NOTE]
 > This repository is slightly out of date.
 The code here still works, but is *not* secure (as made clear by the clever students who saw the endpoints I published here and immediately made fake calls to them to desynchronize the status of the door).
-There's a better, safer solution that you can learn about (here, on this blog post)[https://www.amoses.dev/blog/upl-people-counter/#using-the-door-statuses].
+There's a better, safer solution that you can learn about [here, on this blog post](https://www.amoses.dev/blog/upl-people-counter/#using-the-door-statuses).
 Thanks!

 # 🚪 People Counter v2